data-products-python/data-wrangling-python/README.md

 - What is data wrangling and why it is importan?
 - Types of tasks: cleaning data, consolidation, term mapping, type mapping
-- Useful libraries: numpy, pandas
+- Useful libraries: numpy, pandas, mongoengine